Home » Desserts » Fudgy Swirled Pumpkin Cheesecake Brownies

 pumpkin cheesecake brownies stacked on a yellow plate with a brown napkin to the side.

-I mean, creamy pumpkin-flavored cheesecake swirled into a rich, dark chocolate brownie — how could you resist?!
+Taste and Texture: Creamy pumpkin-flavored cheesecake swirled into a rich, dark chocolate fudgy brownie — a perfectly balanced bite of fall flavors.

 Cheesecake Layer